Indian Aviation Vision 2040 for 1bn Flyers: What are Major New Airports Coming up in India in 2025 and 2026

 Visakhapatnam International Airport, Andhra Pradesh

 The upcoming greenfield airport in Bhogapuram will be Andhra Pradesh’s first international airport near Visakhapatnam.
-Bhogapuram Airport is being developed in three phases by the prestigious GMR Group, the operator of Delhi IGI Airport, Hyderabad RGI Airport, and Goa’s Mopa Airport.
+Bhogapuram Airport is being developed in three phases by the prestigious GMR Group, the Delhi IGI Airport operator, Hyderabad RGI Airport, and Goa’s Mopa Airport.
 Also known as GMR Visakhapatnam International Airport, it had its foundation stone laid in May 2023.
 The first phase is scheduled for completion in the next three years at an estimated cost of INR 4,592 crore.
 The airport, to be developed across 2,200-acre, will handle 6 million annual passengers in its first phase, and this capacity will be increased to 18 million passengers based on for international flights to Vizag, India.

 Location: Bhogapuram, approximately 45km from Visakhapatnam